cloudmesh-community/fa18-523-60/project-report/report.md

 technology used to store and query the dataset is the widely known NoSQL database called MongoDB.
 Three cloud services chosen to be benchmarked against each other are MongoAtlas, DigitalOcean, and AWS.
-Our team had created virtual machines in each service and performed a basic exploratory analysis.
+Our team had developed a Python program and a packaged shell script that builds the MongoDB environment on a Unix platform, performs data analysis through visualizations to gain hidden insights
+and builds a logstic regression model to predict the success/failure of the *Kickstarter* projects.
+MongDB database is hosted on different cloud environments.
 The time needed to query the dataset was used as a quantitative measure to analyze the relative benchmarking.
 Moreover, our team also provides an ease-of-use review of each service as an addition to the performance benchmarking.
 This report introduces the reader to the related work in the MongoDB realm, as well as to the chosen dataset prior to presenting the project design and research methods, architecture, technologies, and results.

 ## Literature review